Pauliomono/Nixie-Clock/README.md

 Uses a Teensy 4.1 microcontroller, a custom PCB and K155ID1 ICs to drive 6 Nixie tubes.
 An off the shelf boost converter is used to generate the 170V required to drive the Nixie tubes.

+Future plans to create wood enclosure for the clock.

+Known Issues - LEDs lighting under each tube does not function due to a PCB design flaw.